techqueria/website/content/english/join/_index.md

 ## Allies

-If you do not identify as Latinx, you will still receive an invitation as a multi-channel guest with access to `#announcements`, `#meta`, `#jobs` and `#allies` where you are welcome to share resources or job postings.
+If you do not identify as Latinx, you will still receive an invitation as a multi-channel guest with access to `#announcements`, `#meta`, `#jobs` and `#allies` where you are welcome to share resources or job postings.## Apply to become a member

-## Request an Invite

 <form name="Join Slack" method="POST" data-netlify-recaptcha="true" data-netlify="true" action="/success/slack/" class="form--centered">
   <input type="hidden" aria-label="Subject" name="_subject" value="Techqueria - Join Slack">